GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Abstract

 \section{Abstract}

-With the software industry shifting toward a data-driven culture, online A/B testing has emerged as a key tool for measuring the effects of new technologies.
-However, deploying such online experiments demands considerable resources for experimental design, implementation, product-level deployment, and could potentially impact users in a negative, unsafe or even unethical way, coupled with extended data collection periods spanning multiple weeks across experimental cycles.
-To tackle these issues, a growing research area known as \textit{off-policy evaluation (OPE)}, also referred to as offline A/B testing, has gained significant attention.
-Its goal is to assess new technologies offline by leveraging previously collected logged data.OPE is also a fundamental problem in Reinforcement learning (RL) and therefore important in areas where online A/B testing is expensive or risky, such as healthcare, recommender systems, education, dialog systems, and robotics.
-Unlike experienced human developers, who may have different levels of domain expertise regarding what code change will impact the data-driven metrics from OPE, little is known about whether and how Coding LLMs or agents can be leveraged to automatically optimize the OPE results, despite the recent advances of agentic AI and Large Language Model (LLM) for code generation tasks.
-In this work, our goal is to understand whether and how LLMs and LLM-based agents could be leveraged in code optimization to automatically improve the performance of OPE.
-We propose \textit{GrowthHacker}, a benchmark with agent methods and baseline methods on large-scale public real-world datasets, that autonomously and iteratively optimizes code, applies the code, gets evaluation results, and starts a new round of code optimization.
-First, we collected the datasets and established the experimental protocols in GrowthHacker system.
-Next, we implemented baseline LLMs and LLM-based agents to evaluate and analyze their performance in optimizing OPE on the Open Bandit Pipeline (OBP)~\cite{saito2021openbanditdatasetpipeline} and Scope-RL~\cite{kiyohara2023scope} datasets.
-Furthermore, we developed the \textit{two\_agent} framework, which addresses limitations of existing agent frameworks, reduces system complexity, and preserves optimization effectiveness.
-Finally, we shared our findings and discussions about the results.
-The two\_agent framework demonstrates the highest reliability (100\% success rate) and superior optimization performance with the highest average improvement of 106.7\% among positive outcomes, while both two\_agent and CrewAI achieve the highest success rates at 45\% each, outperforming AutoGen's balanced but lower 34\% improvement rate.
-These results establish the feasibility of using LLM-based agents as automated "growth hackers" for continuously improving OPE systems, with implications for scaling data-driven decision-making in production environments where manual optimization is expensive.
+\JW{With data-driven development now widely adopted in the software industry, online A/B testing is an established method for measuring the effects of new technologies. }However, deploying online experiments demands considerable resources for experimental design, implementation, and production deployment, and may negatively impact users (e.g., unsafe or unethical outcomes) while requiring multiple weeks of data collection.
+To tackle these issues, a growing research area known as \textit{off-policy evaluation (OPE)} (offline A/B testing) has gained significant attention.
+Its goal is to assess new technologies offline by leveraging previously collected logged data.
+OPE is also a fundamental problem in reinforcement learning (RL) and is important in areas where online A/B testing is expensive or risky, such as healthcare, recommender systems, education, dialogue systems, and robotics.
+Despite recent advances in code-generation large language models (LLMs) and agentic workflows, little is known about whether and how LLMs and LLM-based agents can be leveraged to automatically optimize OPE implementations.
+In this work, we propose \textit{GrowthHacker}, a benchmark that evaluates baseline LLMs and LLM-based agents on large-scale public datasets.
+GrowthHacker autonomously and iteratively modifies code, runs OPE, and uses the resulting metrics to guide subsequent rounds of optimization.
+We evaluate methods on Open Bandit Pipeline (OBP)~\cite{saito2021openbanditdatasetpipeline} and Scope-RL~\cite{kiyohara2023scope}, and we develop a \textit{two\_agent} framework that addresses limitations of existing agent frameworks while reducing system complexity.
+Across both libraries, \textit{two\_agent} demonstrates the highest reliability (98.1\%--100\% success rate) and the highest positive-outcome rate (78\%), with a median improvement of 4.4\% among positive outcomes; CrewAI achieves the highest average improvement (37.9\%) and is the only framework with zero extreme-value failures.
+AutoGen and Default each reach 65\% positive-outcome rates.
+These results establish the feasibility of using LLM-based agents as automated ``growth hackers’’ to continuously improve OPE systems, with implications for scaling data-driven decision-making in production environments where manual optimization is expensive.
+Our replication package is available at \url{https://doi.org/10.5281/zenodo.17496869} and \url{https://github.com/jie-jw-wu/ope-agent}.